The best Dying Light 2 endings and how to earn them yourself

 - Lawan doesn't blow up the missiles and survives: If you try to intervene, you play a timed mission where you have two minutes to reach her before the bombs go off (don't worry if you fail, you just try again).
 Aiden reaches her in time but nearly loses control of his monsterness - only to go all King Kong and climb out of the base with her over one shoulder.
 However, the missiles launch, Villedor is blown up, and Aiden leaves the city afterwards alone, not wanting his transformations to hurt anybody else.

-It's important to remember that you can keep playing in the world after the ending, though the game admits that it'll adjust certain choices to allow for this (for example, it assumes you didn't blow up Villedor because otherwise there wouldn't be any buildings to parkour across).
+It's important to remember that you can keep playing in the world after the ending, though the game admits that it'll adjust certain choices to allow for this.
+For example, it assumes you didn't blow up Villedor because otherwise there wouldn't be any buildings to parkour across.
+There is is also no Dying Light 2 new game plus mode for you to try, but there are plenty of free roam activities and side quests for you to mop up.